maksw2/dllfrankenstein/README.md

     Scripts by default use .ffi
     <type> can be: zero, nonzero, negative, nonnegative, not specifying means none
 Usage in interactive mode:
+    To write a comment use ; like assembly
     /loaddll <path>                     Load and focus a DLL /freedll <path>                     Unload a DLL from registry /alloc   <size>                     Allocate memory.
 Provide <size> in bytes